UoB-COMSM0166/2026-group-8/README.md

     **Process**: The expert first spent 10 minutes familiarizing themselves with the game.
 They then performed a solo systematic inspection to identify and record usability issues using the provided form.
     **Criteria**: Findings were assessed against Nielsen’s 10 Usability Heuristics.

-### 1.2 Key Findings
+#### 5.1.2 Key Findings
 Based on the combined observation data and expert feedback, we identified several key issues:

 * **Navigation Confusion (Visibility of System Status)**: The user noted they "couldn't find the interface to switch modes."
 This violates **Heuristic #1**, as the system status was not clearly visible.
-* **Lack of Feedback (Error Recovery)**: The ball did not respawn after falling, and there was no health/life display.
+* **Lack of Feedback (Error Recovery)**: The ball did not reset after falling, and there was no health/life display.
 This violates **Heuristic #9**, which requires the system to help users recognize and recover from errors.
 * **Non-transparent Controls (Recognition rather than Recall)**: Control indicators were unclear, increasing the participant's memory load.
 This violates **Heuristic #6**.
 * **Difficulty Balance**: The user felt the current ball speed was too slow.
-To address this, we will add selectable difficulty levels.
+To address this, we will decide and adjust it to a suitable speed for playing.

-### 1.3 Severity Rating Table
+#### 5.1.3 Severity Rating Table
 We rated the severity of these problems on a scale of 0–4 based on Frequency (F), Impact (I), and Persistence (P).
 The average severity rating was calculated using the following formula:

 $$Severity = \frac{Frequency + Impact + Persistence}{3}$$